 As it is an open-book exam, you will need to reference the current versions of the IET On-Site Guide and BS 7671.

-See the EWA Entry Test page and Test Coverage information for more information, and the EAL website.
+See the EWA Entry Test page and Test Coverage information for more information, and the City & Guilds/EAL websites.

-No – the test must be taken in-person under exam conditions at an EAL approved centre.
+No – the test must be taken in-person under exam conditions at an approved centre.

 TESP will review the background information provided by the candidate and provider, with a focus on the length and breadth of experience.
 To uphold the integrity of the EWA process and ethos, it is not suitable for individuals with insufficient work experience.

 No, the test is pitched at Level 3 and provides a broad assessment of knowledge across the range of areas required for EWA entry.
 Various checks are carried out and only selected centres are able to offer the test.
-Background experience and information on each candidate is verified and then approved on an individual basis by TESP, and there are controls on when the test is available, with additional EQA checks carried out by EAL.
-Registrations onto EWA using the test result as evidence will be checked by EAL against the list of approved learners.
+Background experience and information on each candidate is verified and then approved on an individual basis by TESP, and there are controls on when the test is available, with additional EQA checks carried out by the awarding organisations.
+Registrations onto EWA using the test result as evidence will be checked by the awarding organisations against the list of approved learners.
 This will be checked again at AM2E gateway.

 Absolutely not.
 The test for the chosen route is robust and designed to test acquired knowledge for those who meet the entry requirement.
 It is not a training course and holds no value as a qualification apart from allowing entry onto the EWA.
 If you feel that you need training in any of the areas covered, you should not apply for this assessment and should follow one of the other entry routes.